-Regular risk reporting is made to the GCRC, BRC and the Board.
-These reports include various credit risk aspects such as portfolio quality, credit migration, expected losses, and concentration risk exposures by business portfolio.
+Regular risk reporting is made to the MANCO, GIBC, GCRC, BRC and the Board.
+These reports include various credit risk aspects such as portfolio quality and concentration risk exposures by business portfolio.
 Such reporting allows Senior Management to identify adverse credit trends, take prompt corrective actions, and ensure appropriate risk-adjusted decision making.
-Regular credit stress tests are conducted to assess the credit portfolio's vulnerability to adverse credit risk events.
+Regular credit stress tests are conducted to assess the credit portfoliocs vulnerability to adverse credit risk events.

-Group Internal Audit conducts independent post-approval reviews on a sampling basis to ensure that the quality of credit appraisals and approval standards is in accordance with the credit underwriting standards and financing policies established by the Group's management, and relevant laws and regulations.
+Group Internal Audit conducts independent post-approval reviews on a sampling basis to ensure that the quality of credit appraisals and approval standards is in accordance with the credit underwriting standards and financing policies established by the Groups management, and relevant laws and regulations.